photonstorm/Flixel-Power-Tools/README.md

 For now documentation is provided built-in to the classes.
 AS3 IDEs such as FlashDevelop will provide context-sensitive help for all classes and functions in the Flixel Power Tools.

-You can also check out the home page at (http://www.photonstorm.com/flixel-power-tools)

-and of course the Test Suite
+You can also check out the home page at http://www.photonstorm.com/flixel-power-tools and the Test Suite.

 Test Suite